Skip to main content

 Damp Proofing Tip for Crystal Palace Homeowners

-Chemical DPC injection follows the established Code of Practice for diagnosis of rising damp and installation of chemical damp-proof courses.
-We use silicone-based DPC creams from BSI-approved suppliers (Permagard or similar).
-Injection holes are 12mm diameter at 100-120mm centres, drilled into the mortar course at the appropriate height (typically 150mm above ground level externally, or 75mm above floor level internally).
-After injection, the wall needs 4-6 weeks to dry out before replastering.
-We schedule a return visit to check moisture levels with the calibrated meter before applying the final plaster coat.
-Rushing the replaster onto a wall that's still damp is the single most common mistake in damp proofing — it causes the same problem to return within 6-12 months.
-Crystal Palace clients sometimes call us to fix exactly this kind of botched previous job.
-Replastering uses salt-resistant render (Limelite or Tarmac salt-resistant base coat) applied in a single operation after the drying period.
-The new plaster needs another 4-6 weeks to fully cure before decoration.
-Total elapsed time from start to redecorated wall is usually 10-14 weeks.
-For basement and semi-basement tanking, we follow BS 8102 (waterproofing of below-ground structures).
-Type C cavity drain systems (Newton 503/508 or Triton) are our default for habitable basement conversions — the membrane manages any water that does get through the masonry, channels it to a sump, and the sump pumps it out.
-Type A barrier systems (Triton K11 cementitious tanking) are used on simpler applications where the wall is fundamentally dry but needs a moisture barrier.
-The choice depends on the diagnosis at the survey.
-All DPC work is guaranteed for 20 years against re-occurrence in the treated walls.
-The guarantee is transferable to subsequent owners.
-Basement tanking systems carry 10-year guarantees from the membrane manufacturer.
-We carry CHAS certification for site safety, Public Liability insurance to £5 million, and provide documentation suitable for solicitor enquiries at sale time.
-Building Control isn't usually involved in standard damp work.
+Chemical DPC injection uses silicone-based creams from BSI-approved suppliers.
+Injection holes are 12mm diameter at 100 to 120mm centres, drilled into the mortar course, typically 150mm above ground level externally or 75mm above floor level internally.
+The wall then needs 4 to 6 weeks to dry before replastering.
+We return and check moisture levels with the calibrated meter before applying the final coat, using salt-resistant render (Limelite or Tarmac salt-resistant base coat).
+Rushing the replaster onto a wall that's still damp causes the problem to return within 6 to 12 months, Crystal Palace clients sometimes call us to fix exactly this kind of botched previous job.
+Total elapsed time from start to redecorated wall is usually 10 to 14 weeks.
+For basement and semi-basement tanking we follow BS 8102 (waterproofing of below-ground structures).
+Type C cavity drain systems, Newton 503/508 or Triton, are our default for habitable spaces: the membrane channels any water that gets through the masonry to a sump, which pumps it out.
+Type A barrier systems (Triton K11 cementitious tanking) suit simpler applications where the wall is fundamentally dry but needs a moisture barrier.
+All DPC work carries a 20-year guarantee transferable to subsequent owners; basement tanking systems carry 10-year manufacturer guarantees.
+We hold CHAS certification, Public Liability insurance to £5 million, and provide documentation suitable for solicitor enquiries at sale.

 Damp Proofing in Crystal Palace: What's Included